top of page

 Brought up with operetta, Peter is a sought-after romantic lead for the classics in this repertoire.

-He hosted and sung the Rotterdam Philharmonic concert series Musical meets Opera at De Doelen in Rotterdam.
+At De Doelen in Rotterdam, he hosted and sung the Rotterdam Philharmonic concert series Musical meets Opera.

 Where?